Drying linseed oil LINSEED VARNISH OIL for polishing oil treated woods and oil impregnation of pressure impregnated woods.

-LINSEED VARNISH OIL creates gorgeous and durable surfaces, especially on wood treated with PRIMER OIL or FURNITURE OIL.
+LINSEED VARNISH OIL forms fine and durable surfaces, especially on wood treated with PRIMER OIL or FURNITURE OIL.
 First impregnate the wood using either oil.
 Create the desired surface gloss on the following day - from silk matte to high gloss - by oil-polishing with LINSEED VARNISH OIL.
-Choose the degree of gloss by using a coarser or finer polishing cloth.
+Choose the degree of gloss by using a coarser or finer grinding pad.

-Oil-impregnate pressure-impregnated woods using LINSEED VARNISH OIL rather than PRIMER OIL, as the pressure-impregnation breaks the wood cell structure and makes it so porous that it absorbs practically unlimited amounts of PRIMER OIL.
+Oil impregnate pressure impregnated woods using LINSEED VARNISH OIL rather than PRIMER OIL, as the pressure impregnation breaks the cell structure of the wood and makes it so porous that it absorbs practically unlimited quantities of the thinner liquid PRIMER OIL.

 Note that birch and beechwood becomes blotchy when oiled and thus a good oiled surface is difficult to achieve.
 This is because these woods absorb lots of oil, and the colour of the wood varies, particularly on different grains of the lamellas.

-Warning: do NOT clean the surface with alkaline detergents (like STRONG SOFT SOAP), as the oil reacts with basics and the outer layer dissolves, and the surface has to re-polished.
+Warning: do NOT clean the surface with alkaline detergents, such as STRONG SOFT SOAP.
+The oil reacts with alkali, the outer layer dissolves, and the surface has to re-polished.

-Oil-impregnate thoroughly dry pressure-impregnated wood.
-Heat LINSEED VARNISH OIL to 130⁰C / 266⁰F in a deep-frier.
-Apply plenty of oil with a natural-bristle brush.
-Spread from saturated areas to areas still absorbing oil.
+Heat LINSEED VARNISH OIL to 130 °C / 266 °F in a deep fryer.
+Apply using a natural bristle brush - synthetic brushes melt at these temperatures.
+Spread from places that are saturated to places that still absorb oil.
 Apply and spread until the entire surface is saturated.

-When treating wood at 130 °C / 266 °F with LINSEED VARNISH OIL, moisture in the wood evaporates, bordered pits open outwards due to the vapour pressure in the cells, and the warm, low-viscosity LINSEED VARNISH OIL penetrates.
-Little steam bubbles on the oil surface are sometimes visible when applying warm LINSEED VARNISH OIL.
+When treating wood at 130 °C / 266 °F with LINSEED VARNISH OIL, moisture in the wood evaporates, bordered pits open outwards due to the vapour pressure in the cells, and the warm, thinly liquid LINSEED VARNISH OIL penetrates.
+You can see small steam bubbles on the surface when you apply warm LINSEED VARNISH OIL.